 Breathing techniques help by calming and relaxing you as labor contractions intensify.
 There are many methods of patterned breathing techniques that can be very effective in labor.

 Relaxation is one of the most important skills you can learn to reduce the pain and discomfort of labor.
-When stressed, most people are unaware of how tense their necks, shoulders, arms, etc., really are.
-The less your body has to work in these areas, the more progress it can make during each contraction.
-We will help and encourage you to rest and relax as much as possible between each one.
+We will help and encourage you to rest and relax as much as possible between contractions.

-A doula is a woman who is trained to provide continuous and nurturing physical, emotional and informational support to a mother during her labor and delivery.
-Studies have shown that when doulas attend birth, labors are shorter with fewer complications, babies are healthier and they breastfeed more easily.
+A doula is a person who is trained to provide continuous and nurturing physical, emotional and informational support during labor and delivery.
 We are happy to provide information and help facilitate a doula-supported labor and delivery through the Doula Network program.
-While not employees of the hospital, they can provide their services here.
-For more information on doulas, visit juneaudoulas.com
+While they are not employees of the hospital, these doulas can provide their services here.
+Learn more about doulas.

 Pain medications are available to ease the stress of labor if you want or need them.
 Depending upon your wishes and how quickly your labor is progressing, your doctor may suggest an analgesic, which works by reducing pain and promoting relaxation between contractions.